helenmeskhidze/helenmeskhidze.github.io/1translationsP1.md

 <p style="margin-left: 40px"> $b$ = Briana stays at the office</p>

+<video controls width="500" src="https://helenmeskhidze.github.io/Examples%20for%20videos/Translation.mp4" /> </video>

+Example to follow along with the video-- translate the following:

 ~~~{.Translate .Prop system="gamutPND" submission="none"}
   a /\ b : Anthony attends the meeting and Briana stays at the office.
 ~~~

+## Translation Excercises

+Use the same abbreviations as above to translate:

 ~~~{.Translate .Prop system="gamutPND" submission="none"}
   a \/ ~b : Either Anthony attends the meeting or Briana does not stay at the office.